 The Strategic Priority on Adaptation program (SPA), which ran from 2004 to 2010, was a groundbreaking initiative to support pilot and demonstration adaptation projects.
-The SPA sought to provide real benefits that could be integrated into national policies and sustainable development planning.
+The SPA provided real benefits that could be integrated into national policies and sustainable development planning.
 Many of the lessons learned from those early projects have been integrated into the GEF’s ongoing adaptation programs.

-The SPA aimed to reduce vulnerability and increase resilience to the adverse effects of climate change.
-It targeted each of the GEF focal areas, while encouraging cross-sectoral approaches between biodiversity, climate change, international waters, land degradation, ozone layer depletion and persistent organic pollutants.
+The SPA sought to reduce vulnerability and increase resilience to the adverse effects of climate change.
+It targeted each of the GEF focal areas, while encouraging cross-sectoral approaches between biodiversity, climate change, international waters, land degradation, ozone layer depletion, and persistent organic pollutants.

 What We Do